1nfinitum/ansible-digo/README.md

 # Ansible DigitalOcean/Vagrant LEMP stack provisioning

 ## Intro
-This playbook can be used to quickly build/rebuild virtual servers located either on your local computer or on the remote DigitalOcean droplet.
+This playbook can be used to quickly build/rebuild/destroy virtual servers located either on your local computer or on the remote DigitalOcean droplet.
 In case of DigitalOcean provisioning it creates a dynamic inventory, so there is no necessity to configure your Ansible connection.

 This playbook:
 * Creates default "deploy" user
 * Installs NTP, Nginx, PHP, MySQL, Composer
 * Configures base security measures (disables remote `root` login and others)
+* Connects DigitalOcean droplet to domain name

 ## Requirements
 To use this playbook, you will need to have done the following: